Michael-lvl/homelab/README.md

 # Virtual IT Support Home Lab

 This repository documents a personal virtualized IT support environment built using Oracle VirtualBox.
-It includes Windows 10 Enterprise, Ubuntu Linux, and Kali Linux virtual machines designed to practice:

 - Operating System installation and configuration
 - Basic networking setup
 - Troubleshooting common technical issues
 - Technical documentation and process workflows

-This lab supports learning and demonstration of entry-level Help Desk and IT support skills relevant to remote support roles.

 ---